bwnyasse/flutter-breaking-news/README.md

 <img src="doc/codecov.png" alt="drawing" width="200"/>
 </p>

-Well, it is nice to test your flutter code , but it is better to have to setup the code coverage.
+Well, it is nice to test your flutter code, but it is better to have to setup the code coverage.

-I am testing the application with the following command :
+I am testing the application with the following command:

         $> flutter test --coverage

 And I am using [codecov](https://codecov.io/) for my coverage reports.

 In the root folder of the project, I have a `.codecov.yml` for the coverage configuration.

 ### 6. **Gitlab CI**: